hackclub/hackclub/workshops/hcload/README.md

 deno install -A --unstable ./hcload.ts
 ```

-- Run `ls` to see the names of the files in your current directory
+- Run `ls` to see a list of the names of files in your current directory (See [Navigating a terminal](https://www.codingdojo.com/blog/introduction-terminal-navigation))

 - Next, run